toyaokeke/ClientManagementSystem/README.md

 ## 2.CMS-JDBC (Toya Okeke and Charles Chukwukaeme)

-A client mgmt system using the JDBC API endpoint
+A client mgmt system using the JDBC API